ionic-team/ionic-docs/versioned_docs/version-v5/native/calendar.md

   <TabItem value="Enterprise">
     <blockquote>
       Ionic Enterprise comes with fully supported and maintained plugins from the Ionic Team. &nbsp;
-      <a class="btn" href="https://ionic.io/docs/premier-plugins">Learn More</a> or if you're interested in an enterprise version of this plugin <a class="btn" href="https://ionicframework.com/sales?product_of_interest=Ionic%20Enterprise%20Engine">Contact Us</a>
+      <a className="btn" href="https://ionic.io/docs/premier-plugins">Learn More</a> or if you're interested in an enterprise version of this plugin <a className="btn" href="https://ionicframework.com/sales?product_of_interest=Ionic%20Enterprise%20Engine">Contact Us</a>
     </blockquote>
   </TabItem>
 </Tabs>